88-degrees/Book-of-Changes/appendix02s2.md

 Sû Shih (A. D. 1036-1101) remarks on paragraph 6 that by 'the inside,' and 'the noble,' we are to understand the subject of line 5.

-317:XL It is a common saying that thunder and rain clear the atmosphere, and a feeling of oppression is relieved.
+<a name="fn_229"></a>[317:XL](#fr_229) It is a common saying that thunder and rain clear the atmosphere, and a feeling of oppression is relieved.
 The last paragraph of Appendix I, however, leads us to understand the Symbolism of the phenomena of spring.
 The application seems to refer to the gentle policy of a conqueror forward to forgive the opposition of those who offer no more resistance.

 The subject of line 2 is a minister or officer; and the [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors say that while straightforwardness, symbolised by the arrow, is the first duty of an officer, if he do not temper that quality by pursuing the due medium, which is symbolised by the yellow colour of the arrow, but proceed by main force, and that only, to remove what is evil, he will provoke indignation and rebellion.
 The 'three foxes' are not alluded to in this second paragraph.